 My account is blocked!
 That’s not a question, but Gitlab blocks users when your Aalto unit changes.
 This is unfortunately part of gitlab and hasn’t been worked around yet.
 Mail email@example.com with your username and request “my version.aalto.fi username XXX be unblocked (because my aalto unit changed)” and they should do it.

 What happens when I leave, can I still access my stuff?
 Aalto can only support it’s community, so your projects should be owned by a group which you can continue collaborating after you leave (note that this is a major reason for group-based access control!).
 Email servicedesk for information on what to do to become an external collaborator.

 Are there continuous integration (CI) services available?
-Not from Aalto, but the CodeRefinery project has free CI services to Nordics, see their site and the description above.
+Not from Aalto (though you can run your own runners), but the CodeRefinery project has free CI services to Nordics, see their site and the description above.